Tanmay-Kulkarni101/GranularMethodsMachineLearning/README.md

 - driver(): the function that runs all the modules in order.

 ## Implementation
-Successfully implemented granularization with the help of decision trees.
+- Implement granularization with the help of decision trees.
-We then chose the mode amongst the points present in the granule.
+- Choose the mode amongst the points present in the granule.
-We then run svm on the granules.
+- Run svm on the granules.
-Remove those granules that lie on the support vector from the majority class.
+- Remove those granules that lie on the support vector from the majority class.
-Repeat the first three steps till we hit the upper bound on the number of steps or minority class misclassification is 0.
+- Repeat the first three steps till we hit the upper bound on the number of steps or minority class misclassification is 0.

 ## Dataset
 ( http://archive.ics.uci.edu/ml/datasets/mammographic+mass )